data-hackers/data-hackers.github.io/index.md

+This page adds more resources and examples for my talk "From developer To Datahacker"

-a short you can see the original slides [Here](https://www.slideshare.net/secret/v8bnKPAIm9mNkq). the source code for the examples are attached to the github project and available here - https://github.com/data-hackers/data-hackers.github.io
+you can see the original slides [Here](https://www.slideshare.net/secret/v8bnKPAIm9mNkq).

+The source code for the examples are attached to the github project and available here - [https://github.com/data-hackers/data-hackers.github.io](https://github.com/data-hackers/data-hackers.github.io)

 # Hello World